 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
 The Plan investment policy manages credit risk by limiting investments in equities and fixed income securities to those determined as creditworthy by the investment managers and listed as investment grade by nationally recognized rating agencies.
-As of February 28, 2017 and February 29, 2016 the average credit rating for the fixed income securities was AA- and AA (majority of securities rated by S&P and Fitch), respectively.
-Furthermore the Plan restricts, and is monitored by the Investment Consultant, equity transactions involving:
+Furthermore, the Plan restricts, and is monitored by the Investment Consultant, equity transactions involving: